Arm-China/Compass_Integration/README.md

 This project builds a distribution package from `Compass_Unified_Parser` and `Compass_MiniPkg`.

-## Perpare
+## Prepare

-1. You need clone [repositories](https://github.com/Arm-China) under this directory.
+1. You need to clone [repositories](https://github.com/Arm-China) under this directory.

 ```bash
 git clone https://github.com/Arm-China/Compass_Unified_Parser.git
 ```

-2. You need download `minpackage` from <https://aijishu.com/a/1060000000215443> under this directory.
+2. You need to download `minpackage` from <https://aijishu.com/a/1060000000215443> under this directory.
 For detailed download steps, please refer to the post.

 > The `minpackage` is a tarball file named Compass_MiniPkg-x.x.x-Linux.tar.gz

 ## Requirements

 ### Hardware

-Compass Integration project work on ``Linux x86_64`` only
+The Compass Integration project works on ``Linux x86_64`` only

 ### Software